-247. Home and host supervisors of cross-border banking groups share information and cooperate for effective supervision of the group and its entities as well as coordinate the supervisory response for effective handling of crisis situations.65 CMGs or resolution colleges should be established to facilitate the crisis management and eventually the resolution of a cross-border banking group.

-248. There are four permutations of cross-border operations: a foreign bank with a subsidiary or branch in a host country; and a home country bank with a subsidiary or branch in a foreign country.
+- 251. Home and host supervisors of cross-border banking groups share information and cooperate for effective supervision of the group and its entities as well as coordinate the supervisory response for effective handling of crisis situations. - 252.
+There are four permutations of cross-border operations: a foreign bank with a subsidiary or branch in a host country; and a home country bank with a subsidiary or branch in a foreign country.
 The different permutations involve legal differences and create different supervisory perspectives.
 In all cases, however, coordinated supervisory responses are needed for an optimal outcome.
-Such an outcome is most likely when a supervisory college, as well as CMG or resolution college, has given advance consideration to the handling of potential problems and has established clear emergency planning arrangements.

-249. A subsidiary of a foreign bank is legally incorporated in the host country and is subject to the same supervisory and regulatory measures as domestic banks in the host country.
-Being part of a foreign bank group creates additional risks but also additional channels for information-gathering that may increase the range of available remedial actions.
+Such an outcome is most likely when a supervisory college has given advance consideration to the handling of potential problems and has established clear emergency planning arrangements. - 253.
+A subsidiary of a foreign bank is legally incorporated in the host country and is subject to the same supervisory and regulatory measures as domestic banks in the host country.
+Being part of a foreign bank group creates additional risks but also additional channels for information gathering that may increase the range of available remedial actions.
 The main additional risk is that the subsidiary is affected by events elsewhere in the group, including in its parent's home country.
 In the event of a problem in the subsidiary, the host supervisor should inform the home authorities and consult with them about planned supervisory decisions.
 In turn, given the need for proactive dialogue and speedy information exchange when problems occur, the host country supervisor must keep abreast of group-wide developments, including via information from the home country supervisors.